Anjellyrika/csg-aml1/README.md

 ### Adversarial Attacks
 We create three data sets of adversarial examples from the [deepfake and real images](https://www.kaggle.com/datasets/manjilkarki/deepfake-and-real-images) data set.
 Specifically, we apply the $L_1$, $L_2$, and $L_\infty$ norms of the [fast gradient sign method](https://arxiv.org/abs/1412.6572) with $\epsilon = 0.05$.
 The implementation of the fast gradient sign method in Python is sourced from v4.0.0 of the [CleverHans](https://github.com/cleverhans-lab/cleverhans/) library.

+Please see the [Adversarial Attacks Evaluation](./adversarial_attacks_evaluation/) folder for our implementation of generating the adversarial data sets, and scripts for evaluating the performance of the Deepfake vs real image detection ViT on the examples.